 While I’ve tried to capture the experience with pictures, no picture can really do it justice – you really need to experience it for yourself.
 You might think those large clumps in the trees are just dead leaves, but they aren’t, those clumps are ALL BUTTERFLIES!
 You can see the greenery – those are pine needles, but the brownish/orange clumps are all butterflies.
 Sometimes the tree branches crack off and fall due to the weight of the butterflies roosting on them.
 Butterflies weigh next to nothing, so can you image how many butterflies have to be perched on a branch to make it crack and fall off the tree!

 Every autumn, the Monarch Butterflies begin their migration from Canada & northeastern U.S. to Mexico.
 While a single butterfly will make the roughly 3,000 mile trip to Mexico, it is not a single butterfly that makes the return trip but rather 3-5 successive generations that are born and die along the route.

 What’s that you say?
 Yes, let’s break this down.

-After returning from our trip I was inspired to create a piece of art for our home that would remind us of our wonderful trip to the Monarch Reserve, so I created this massive 3D mural (approximately 24″H x 60″W) which hangs on the wall in one of our bedrooms.
+After returning from our trip I was inspired to create a piece of art for our home that would remind us of our wonderful trip to see the Monarch butterfly migration, so I created this massive 3D mural (approximately 24″H x 60″W) which hangs on the wall in one of our bedrooms.
 It took 31 hours to complete – definitely a labor of love.

 When I had the idea to create the 3D Mural I thought it could be a project offered at our studio aaand then it took 31 hours to complete.
-So I designed a second project, a Monarch Butterfly Wreath, which can be created at our studio.
+So I designed a second project, this Monarch Butterfly Wreath, which can be completed in a more reasonable time frame.